HalaJah/FlutterLearningJourney/period_tracker_app/README.md

 **Journal Page:**

-The journal page features pop-up cards.
+The Journal page features pop-up cards.
 When a user clicks on one of these cards, they can select mood, blood flow, and drinking water options.
 The chosen details will then be displayed on the Calendar page.
 Additionally, a slide-out pop-up will appear, allowing the user to input a note.
 This note will also be visible on the Calendar page and can be edited at a later time.

 <table>
   <tr>